cs60050/deepArchers/README.md

 Term Project, Machine Learning (CS60050), Autumn 2016-2017, IIT Kharagpur

-Project Title: "Image Deblurring using Convolutional Neural Networks"
+Project Title: "Neural Network Architecture for Deblurring of Images"

-Project Description: We want to deblur an image using convolutional neural networks using.
-We design a Convolutional Neural Network to learn the degradation characteristics of an image.
+Project Description: "Restoration of a degraded/blurred image using a convolutional neural network architecture which learns the degradation characteristics of an image."

 # Group Members